TEAMMATES/teammates/docs/setting-up.md

 ## Step 4: Set up an IDE (Recommended)

-You are encouraged, but not required, to use an IDE to assist many development tasks.
+You are encouraged, but not required, to use an IDE to assist development tasks.

 We currently support two IDEs: Eclipse IDE and IntelliJ IDEA.
 Support requests related to other IDEs will not be entertained.